muhammedkamel/mongoose-collection-naming-plugin/README.md

 - 📘 Full TypeScript support with type definitions
 - ⚡ Zero configuration - works out of the box with sensible defaults
 - 🔒 Simple and predictable - one convention for entire application
+- 🔄 Dual module support - works with both CommonJS and ES modules

 ## Installation